Instrument Assisted Soft Tissue Mobilisation (IASTM)

-IASTM is a manual therapy technique that uses specialized instruments, typically made of metal or hard plastic, to detect and treat soft tissue dysfunction.
+IASTM is a manual therapy technique that uses specialised instruments, typically made of metal or hard plastic, to detect and treat soft tissue dysfunction.
 The instruments used in IASTM are designed to provide a precise amount of pressure to the affected area and are used to break up scar tissue, fascial restrictions, and adhesions that can cause pain and limit mobility.

 During an IASTM treatment, the therapist will use the instrument to apply pressure to the skin and underlying soft tissue.
 The therapist will typically move the instrument in a back-and-forth or circular motion, applying varying amounts of pressure to different areas of the body.
 This helps to loosen up any tight or damaged tissue and improves blood flow to the area.

 IASTM is commonly used to treat a range of conditions such as tendinitis, sprains and strains, muscle tightness and pain, and joint dysfunction.
 It is often used in conjunction with other forms of therapy such as stretching, exercise, and manual therapy.
 The goal of IASTM is to improve tissue function and promote healing in the affected area.